rcslab/castor/README.md

-# Castor: a low overhead record/replay system for applications
+# Castor: a low overhead application record/replay system.

+Note: Castor is currently under development and these instructions are targeted at developers.

 ##Requirements